EOSIO/eosio.cdt/docs/08_troubleshooting.md

 ```
 __Possible solution__: It is possible that you changed the table name?
 That is the first, of `eosio::name` type, parameter which you passed to the `eosio::template` type alias definition.
 Or did you change the table structure definition at all?
 If you need to change the table structure definition there are some limitations and a couple of ways to do it which are explained in the [Data Design and Migration](./05_best-practices/04_data-design-and-migration.md) section.

-7. __Problem__: You successfully re-deployed the contract code, but when you query the table you get the fields of the row values swapped, that is, it appears the values stored in table rows are the same only that they are swapped between fields/columns.
+### You successfully re-deployed the contract code, but when you query the table you get the fields of the row values swapped, that is, it appears the values stored in table rows are the same only that they are swapped between fields/columns.

 __Possible solution__: It is possible that you changed the order of the fields the table struct definition?
 If you change the order of the table struct definition, if the swapped fields have the same type you will see the data in the fields correctly, however if the types of the fields are different the results could be of something undefined.
 If you need to change the table structure definition there are some limitations and a couple of ways to do it which are explained in the [Data Design and Migration](./05_best-practices/04_data-design-and-migration.md) section.

-8. __Problem__: You successfully re-deployed the contract code, but when you query the table you get a parse error, like the one below, or the returned data seems to be garbage.
+### You successfully re-deployed the contract code, but when you query the table you get a parse error, like the one below, or the returned data seems to be garbage.
 ```sh
 error 2019-09-26T07:05:54.825 thread-0  main.cpp:3449                 main                 ] Failed with error: Parse Error (4)
 Couldn't parse type_name
 ```
 __Possible solution__: It is possible that you changed the type of the fields for the table struct definition?
 If you need to change the table structure definition there are some limitations and a couple of ways to do it which are explained in the [Data Design and Migration](./05_best-practices/04_data-design-and-migration.md) section.

-9. __Problem__: eosio-cpp process never completes.
+### eosio-cpp process never completes.

 __Possible solution__: make sure you have at least 2 cores on the host that executes the eosio-cpp (e.g. docker container, VM, local sub-system)

-10. __Problem__: You can not find the `now()` time function, or the result of the `current_time_point` functions are not what you expected them to be.
+### You can not find the `now()` time function, or the result of the `current_time_point` functions are not what you expected them to be.

 __Possible solution__: The `now()` function has been replaced by `current_time_point().sec_since_epoch()`, it returns the time in microseconds from 1970 of the `current block` as a time_point.
 There's also available `current_block_time()` which returns the time in microseconds from 1970 of the `current block` as a `block_timestamp`.
 Be aware that for time base functions, the assumption is when you call something like `now()` or `current_time()` you will get the exact now/current time, however that is not the case with EOSIO, you get __the block time__, and only ever get __the block time__ from the available `sec_since_epoch()` or `current_block_time()` no matter how many times you call it.

-11. __Problem__: You successfully re-deployed the contract code, but when you broadcast one of the contracts methods to the blockchain you get below error message:
+### You successfully re-deployed the contract code, but when you broadcast one of the contracts methods to the blockchain you get below error message:
 ```sh
 Error 3050004: eosio_assert_code assertion failure
 Error Details: